Cell fate determination: Conditional specification

-In contrast to the autonomous specification, this type of specification is a cell-extrinsic process that relies on cues and interactions between cells or from concentration-gradients of morphogens.
-Inductive interactions between neighboring cells is the most common mode of tissue patterning.
+In contrast to the autonomous specification, conditional specification is a cell-extrinsic process that relies on cues and interactions between cells or from concentration-gradients of morphogens.
+Inductive interactions between neighboring cells are the most common mode of tissue patterning.
 In this mechanism, one or two cells from a group of cells with the same developmental potential are exposed to a signal (morphogen) from outside the group.
 Only the cells exposed to the signal are induced to follow a different developmental pathway, leaving the rest of the equivalence group unchanged.
 Another mechanism that determines the cell fate is regional determination (see Regional specification).
-As implied by the name, this specification occurs based on where within the embryo the cell is positioned, it is also known as positional value.
-This was first observed when mesoderm was taken from the prospective thigh region of a chick embryo, was grafted onto the wing region and did not transform to wing tissue, but instead into toe tissue.
+As implied by the name, this specification occurs based on where within the embryo the cell is positioned, also known as its positional value.
+This was first observed when mesoderm was taken from the prospective thigh region of a chick embryo, and grafted onto the wing region.
+It did not adopt wing characteristics but instead developed toe structures; its fate determined by local signals from its new environment.

-In conditionally specified cells, the designated cell requires signaling from an exterior cell.
-Therefore, if the tissue was ablated, the cell will be able to regenerate or signal to reform the initially ablated tissue.
-In addition, if a belly tissue for example was removed and transplanted in the back, the new forming tissue will be a back tissue.
+In conditionally specified cells, the designated cell requires signaling from an exterior cell, which shows that cells can display plasticity early in development.
+If a tissue is ablated, neighboring cells will be able to regenerate or signal to reform the lost tissue.
+For instance, if belly tissue was removed and transplanted in the back, it may contribute to back structures rather than retaining its original identity.
 This result is seen because the surrounding cells and tissues influence the newly forming cell.
+This plasticity is a defining feature of conditional specification and underlies many regenerative and compensatory processes in development.

 Syncytial specification

 This type of a specification is a hybrid of the autonomous and conditional that occurs in insects.
 This method involves the action of morphogen gradients within the syncytium.
 As there are no cell boundaries in the syncytium, these morphogens can influence nuclei in a concentration-dependent manner.
 It was discovered that cellularization of the blastoderm took place either during or before the specifications of body regions.
 Also, one cell could contain more than one nucleus due to fusion of multiple uninuclear cells.
 As a result, the variable cleavage of the cells will make the cells hard to be committed or determined to one cell fate.
-At the end of cellularization, the autonomously specified cells become distinguished from the conditionally specified once.
+At the end of cellularization, the autonomously specified cells become distinguished from the conditionally specified ones.